Why do you call your business Octopi Covers? What do octopi have in common with cover art?

 The design services I offer didn’t change so much as the interest in one of those services in particular.
 I felt it was finally time to create a site dedicated only to cover art to pay tribute to the interest and the questions I received about this service.
 On the other hand I was afraid to take away the focus from the other design services I offer because I still enjoy creating bookmarks and the occasional website design.
 So in the end I decided to launch a new site under a new name instead of creating a subsection to the Croco Designs site.

-Another goal of Octopi Covers is to reach/attract a broader audience.
+Another goal of Octopi Covers was (and still is) to reach/attract a broader audience.
 While in the beginning almost all authors I worked with were (Erotic) Romance authors, I also work these days with authors writing (Urban) Fantasy, Young Adult, and Thriller/Crime/Mystery books.
 I am still madly in love with the romance genre (and always will be) but I also want to encourage other authors to reach out to me.
 It’s like being an author with two pen names, one for Romance and another one for non-Romance books.

 How do I credit you?